insin/newforms/README.rst

 and feedback, will be the focus of future work.

-In lieu of documentation and an official distribution build - which will be forthcoming - here's a quick guide to getting started with js-forms.
+In lieu of documentation and an official distribution build - which will be forthcoming - here's a quick guide to getting started with newforms.

-* Run ``build/build.py`` to generate a single ``js-forms.js``
+* Run ``build/build.py`` to generate a single ``newforms.js``
   distribution file, which assembles the component source files and defines a ``forms`` namespace object.

   The API exposed by this object is defined in ``build/formsnamespace.js``.

-  For Node.js, add the path to your checkout of js-forms to your NODE_PATH to be able to import it with ``require('js-forms')``.
-If you install `express`_ and `jade`_ via `npm`_ (Node Package Manager), you can run ``node demo.js`` to see a basic example of js-forms in action.
+  For Node.js, add the path to your checkout of newforms to your NODE_PATH to be able to import it with ``require('newforms')``.
+If you install `express`_ and `jade`_ via `npm`_ (Node Package Manager), you can run ``node demo.js`` to see a basic example of newforms in action.

   .. _`express`: http://expressjs.com/
   .. _`jade`: http://jade-lang.com/